PaulModaley/battleships/readme.md

    During this stage, I added input validation systems and wrote code to allow the user to input their name.
 I also began implementing a scoring system and a turn counting system.

 3. **Debugging and Testing:**

-   Here, I sought solutions for issues in the code including fixing the scoring system so that it would increment correctly.

    Throughout all stages, I tested my code by running the programme in my local terminal to check the outcome.
 Final tests were carried out using PEP8 Online.